beyerja/ILDbench_QGC/macros/Readme.md

 1. Set the experimental and computational environment variables in the scripts ```set_simulation_environment.sh``` and ```set_output_environment.sh```.
 2. Check if the directories in which we search for the input files is correct in ```get_setup_directory.sh```.
-3. Run the *aQGCAnalysisProcessor* over any final state, e.g.:
+3. Run the *aQGCObservablesProcessor* over any final state, e.g.:
 ```bash
 ./run_single_process.sh vvxyyx
 ```